Girckus/SimpleSpringApp01/README.md

-# Simple Spring MVC example
+# Simple Core Spring examples
 An example of Spring Framework, testing core features, such as DI, Bean's Life Cycle, Aware Interfaces and Profiles

 ## Usage